Dol, Stari Grad

 Dol is a village on the island of Hvar, Croatia.
-It has a population of 348 (census 2001).
+It had a population of 348 (census 2001).
 It is administratively located within the area of Stari Grad.

 Around the village speleologists have discovered multiple pits containing the remains of World War II victims which have yet to be exhumed.
 The Kopanjica pit contains the remains of civilians killed by Yugoslav Partisans in 1943.